Retirement Planning / Tax Planning

 The clawback thresholds change a little bit every year to keep up with inflation and rising costs of living.
 In 2025, the income limit will go up, so you can earn a bit more before the clawback starts.
 Here’s what it will look like:

-• If you’re between 65 and 74, you will start to pay back your OAS if your income is more than $90,997.
+• You will start to pay back your OAS if your income is more than $90,997.

 The government reviews your income each year and sets the clawback amount for the following year.
 So, for the clawback in 2025, they will look at what you earned in 2024.